 - Use a safe device – do not use your own device for any new banking, safety planning or personal chats.
-Use a library computer or a friend's or family member's device that your partner will not check or have access to.
+Use a library computer or a friend’s or family member’s device that your partner will not have access to or check;

-- Protect your browser history to prevent your partner seeing what sites you have visited:
+Clearing your browser history will prevent your partner seeing what sites you have visited:

-- Commonly used browsers (Safari, Chrome, Firefox, Explorer) will allow you to manually delete the browser history (the record of sites you have visited). e.g. you can delete the record of the last hour or the last day, etc. You can also change the settings to prevent the browser recording the history altogether – see the instructions for doing this on the website Women's Privacy & Security Toolkit.
+- Commonly used browsers (Safari, Chrome, Firefox, Explorer) will allow you to manually delete the browser history (the record of sites you have visited). e.g. you can delete the record of the last hour or the last day, etc. You can also change the settings to prevent the browser recording the history altogether;

 - the battery of your device is dying faster than usual (although this can also be a sign of an aging battery);